duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

 # Tips

-* Hash#invert `{a: 1, b: 2}.invert # {1: a, 2: b}`
 * insert in strings with percentage `"Nums are %f %f" % [1, 2]`
 * [101 ruby code factoids](http://6ftdan.com/allyourdev/2016/01/13/101-ruby-code-factoids/)
 * you can return only from methods, but not from `do end` blocks
-* method default parameters can be set using ruby 2.0 keyword arguments `def my_method(name:, position: 1);end` They looks better than position arguments.
-It will be an error if we call without required arguments, for example `my_method
-position: 2`.
-It will be an error if we call with non existing arg `my_method
-name: 'me', date: 3`.
-You can mix with position arguments.
-It does not work if you instead of hash use object `ActionController::Parameters.new name: 'me'` so you need to call with `my_method name: ActionController::Parameters.new(name:
-'me').name`
 * ruby regex match will return [matchData](https://ruby-doc.org/core-2.2.0/MatchData.html) for which you can call `captures` to get matched groups.
 You can use block instead of `if`